meilisearch/meilisearch-rails/README.md

 ## 🤖 Compatibility with MeiliSearch

-This package only guarantees the compatibility with the [version v0.21.0 of MeiliSearch](https://github.com/meilisearch/MeiliSearch/releases/tag/v0.21.0).
+This package only guarantees the compatibility with the [version v0.22.0 of MeiliSearch](https://github.com/meilisearch/MeiliSearch/releases/tag/v0.22.0).

-## 🔧 Installation
+## 🔧 Installation <!-- omit in toc -->

 This package requires Ruby version 2.6.0 or later and Rails 5.2 or later.